hortonuva/junk2/Details.md

 More stuff here.

-And ever more stuff added locally.
+And lots of stuff added on GitHub.